 A couple of weeks ago, Washington took aim at antitrust in ‘Big Tech’ with the introduction of a bipartisan Senate Bill, the Designing Accounting Safeguards to Help Broaden Oversight And Regulations on Data (DASHBOARD).
 DASHBOARD calls on Google, Facebook and other major Silicon Valley companies to effectively put a price on their users by disclosing how much each individual’s data is worth to their business.
 The proposed legislation states that tech platforms with over 100 million monthly users must make public the financial value of users’ data.

-Informing consumers about the value of their data is undoubtedly a positive move towards complete transparency in tech, and a service we already offer at Ogury as part of our Consent Manager.
+Informing consumers about the value of their personal data is undoubtedly a positive move towards complete transparency in tech, and a service we already offer at Ogury as part of our Consent Manager Technology solution.
 Yet, the need for the introduction of a Bill ultimately serves to highlight the lack of progression that’s been made to give users the control they deserve over data.

 The global response to data control

 Questionable practices around the collection and use of consumer data has prompted a global outcry.
 In 2018, the EU’s General Data Protection Regulation (GDPR) came into effect, under which organizations are required to ensure EU citizens’ personal data is collected legally and protected from misuse and exploitation.
 And many companies have already fallen foul of the new data protection laws in Europe.